On the change of the Weyr characteristics of matrix pencils after rank-one perturbations: Abstract

 \section{Abstract}

-We obtain a characterization of the changes of the Kronecker structure of a pencil perturbed by another pencil of rank one, in terms of the conjugate partitions of the corresponding chains of column and row minimal indices of the pencils involved.
+The change of the Kronecker structure of a matrix pencil perturbed by another pencil of rank one has been characterized in terms of the homogeneous invariant factors and the chains of column and row minimal indices of the initial and the perturbed pencils.
+We obtain here a new characterization in terms of the homogeneous invariant factors and the conjugate partitions of the corresponding chains of column and row minimal indices of both pencils.

-We also obtain bounds for the changes of the generalized Weyr characteristic of a matrix pencil perturbed by another pencil of rank one.
-The results improve known results on the problem, hold for arbitrary perturbation pencils of rank one and for any algebraically closed field.
+We also define the generalized Weyr characteristic of an arbitrary matrix pencil and obtain bounds for the change of it when the pencil is perturbed by another pencil of rank one.
+The results improve known results on the problem, hold for arbitrary perturbation pencils of rank one, and for any algebraically closed field.